geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And near his cell if stray the sprites of fire,<br>
 Beneath his arm their smother’d hosts expire.[^54]

-But whence proceeds this sullen murmuring roar.<br>
-Like billows breaking on a rocky shore?<br>
+[^52]: When acted upon by fire, iron, cobalt, nickel, tellurium, and most of the metals, fly off in sparks, but zinc burns with a beautiful green flame, and its gaseous oxyde rises in clouds of white smoke.

+[^53]: The aventurine is a beautiful stone, consisting of brown, green, or red quartz or felspar, interspersed with small laminae of mica, which give it a spangled appearance: it is very brittle.
+It comes from France and from Siberia.

 [^54]: The diamond, when exposed to the action of fire, burns (as already stated) into pure carbonic acid.
 This gas possesses the property of extinguishing flame, and is equally destructive to the slow combustion of animal respiration.
 It is heavier than common air, in the proportion of 47 to 31, and this density in some degree opposes the tendency of gaseous bodies to universal diffusion, so that an accumulation of carbonic acid gas is frequently found near the floors of caverns, (as in the celebrated Grotto del Cane, at Naples,) at the bottom of deep wells, and of large beer vats; also in mines, where it passes by the name of the Choak Damp, and is often productive of the most fatal effects, as persons who inhale this poisonous air have no power to withdraw themselves from its influence, but fall instantly senseless, and those who hasten to their assistance arrive but to share their fate.
 In descending to such places, it is always prudent first to lower a candle, as a test of the atmosphere, as wherever that will burn, man may breathe.

+But whence proceeds this sullen murmuring roar.<br>
+Like billows breaking on a rocky shore?<br>
 And whence this coolness, this refreshing breeze,<br>
 Like Zephyrs breathing o’er the tranquil seas?<br>
 So late deprest, now rose the fiery line,<br>